jito-labs/jito-rs/README.md

 ## jito-rs
-This repository contains code to communicate with Jito's Block-Engine.
+This repository contains code to communicate with Jito's Block-Engine via gRPC.